 1. COTIA & Templo Zu Lai

-Located 40 minutes driving distance from São Paulo downtown.
+This location is roughly a 40 minutes drive from São Paulo downtown.

-Cotia is a small city, still part of the Metropolitan Region of São Paulo, however with countryside style.
+Cotia is a small city yet still remains part of the Metropolitan Region of São Paulo.

-The main reason that we are excited to talk about Cotia is because we love to visit the “Temple Zu Lai”, that is a Buddhist temple considered the largest in South America according Wikipedia, where you can spend the day enjoying the peaceful environment and enjoying the Nature around.
+We are excited to talk about Cotia is because we love to visit the “Temple Zu Lai”.
+It's a Buddhist temple and considered the largest in South America according to Wikipedia.
+We recommend a day trip in this area, so that you may spend the day enjoying the peaceful environment and enjoying the Nature around.

 2. São Roque & Rota do Vinho (Wine route)

-Located 1h10 minutes driving distance from São Paulo downtown.
+São Roque is located 1h10 minutes from São Paulo downtown.

-Sounds kind of crazy, but it’s not, the Ski Mountain receives lots of tourists, who love ski or snowboarding sports but do not have the possibility to travel outside the country to practice in the real snow!
-Besides of it, the Ski Mountain offers amazing views from São Roque region and mountains, some souvenirs stores, cafes, wine tasting bar and other cool activities, especially for children.
+It might sound a little crazy, but it’s not, the Ski Mountain receives lots of tourists.
+The main concept for this hill came from giving those who don't have the possibility to travel outside the country to practice in the real snow!
+Besides that, the Ski Mountain offers amazing views from São Roque region and mountains, some souvenirs stores, cafes, wine tasting bar and other cool activities.
+We forgot to mention that it's especially great for children.
 You can check further information in their OFFICIAL WEBSITE .

-If you want to know more about the “Wine Route” and all places you can visit there, check their OFFICIAL WEBSITE.
+Check more about the “Wine Route” and all places you can visit, on their OFFICIAL WEBSITE.

 3. Embu das Artes